ivankruchkoff/media-tags/readme.txt

 2015-09-17
 * Pruning of unused functions and commented out code.
 * Escaping of outputs.
+* Removed checking for versions less than 3.9 as that's our min supported version.
 * Fixed XSS holes in admin.
 Thanks to Ivan Kruchkoff from http://10up.com

 = 3.2.0.2 =